Amuse Bouche of Melon with Basil and Chiles

 - Small basil leaves Add to list

 Peel and seed the melon and cut it into bite-sized pieces.
-(For a technique on this, see the Gardening with Ciscoe video.)
 In a bowl, combine the lime juice, sugar, poblano, basil and fish sauce.
 Adjust the seasoning to your taste with additional fish sauce, sugar and/or hot sauce.
 Add the melon and toss to marinate.
 Chill for about 1 hour.

 Using small skewers, spear each melon ball with a raspberry and basil leaf.